vanhoefm/fragattacks/research/README.md

 #### ath9k_htc

+**Technoethical N150 HGA:, but since it's a USB dongle this can be** **configured inside a virtual machine.
+When using Virtual Box, I recommend to configure the VM to** **use a USB2.0 (OHCI + ECHI) controller, because I found the USB3.0 controller to be unreliable.**

 With kernel 5.7.3+ and 5.8.x there is a known problem problem with the `ath9k_htc` driver, used by the Technoethical N150 HGA, TP-Link TL-WN722N v1.x, and Alfa AWUS036NHA, causing it not to work.
 Downgrading to kernel `5.7.2` fixes this issue.
 In the meantime a patch has also been submitted